 These drugs have a number of side effects that vary depending on dosage and duration.
 Most side effects occur early in therapy and then subside.
 The most common side effects are upset stomach and weight gain.
 Less common side effects include dizziness, hair thinning and loss, and difficulty concentrating.

 - A higher risk for serious birth defects than other AEDs especially if taken during the first trimester of pregnancy.
 In particular, these drugs are associated with facial cleft deformities (cleft lip or palate) and cognitive impairment.
 [See "Treatment During Pregnancy" in Treatment section.]

-- Liver damage or failure is a rare but extremely dangerous side effect that usually affects children under 2 years of age who have birth defects and are taking more than one antiseizure drug.
+- Liver damage or failure is a rare but extremely dangerous side effect that usually affects children who have birth defects and are taking more than one antiseizure drug.

 - Pancreatitis (inflammation of the pancreas) and kidney problems are also rare but serious side effects.

 Carbamazepine (Tegretol, Equetro, Carbatrol, and generic) is used for many types of epilepsy including partial seizures, generalized tonic-clonic (grand mal) seizures, and mixed seizures.
 A chewable form is available for children.

 Common side effects of carbamazepine include dizziness, drowsiness, problems with walking and coordination, nausea, and vomiting.

 Carbamazepine can make hormonal forms of birth control less effective.
 It can also interact with many types of prescription medication.

 - Rare but life-threatening skin reactions, including toxic epidermal necrolysis and Stevens-Johnson syndrome.
 These skin reactions cause rash, mouth sores, peeling and blistering skin, and other severe symptoms.
 People of Asian ancestry have a 10 times greater risk for skin reactions than other ethnicities.